As part of our Ignition grant scheme, the CBA may fund Honours Awards for either the January or mid-year intake of honours students.

 - Potential policy and/or management applications

-We would like to recieve a copy of the student's thesis abstract on submission.
+We would like to recieve a copy of the student's thesis abstract on submission and an expenditure report (a simple spreadsheet is fine).
 We also expect that the student will present at one of our Ignition Grant Symposiums if possible.

 We would also like to know if the project resulted in any publications*, future collaborations/ co-supervision, or had any applied outcomes - e.g. management, policy.